rsksmart/rif-storage-pinner/README.md

  * Ganache
  * Node & NPM

-Please on how to setup the development environment see [Development guide](./DEVELOPMENT.md)
+Please on how to set up the development environment see [Development guide](./DEVELOPMENT.md)

 #### Tips